xrdocs/cloud-scale-networking/_blogs/ios-xr-evolution.md

 position: hidden
 excerpt: >-
-           In this blog we will discuss IOS XR’s software architecture, that is typically invisible, and describe IOS XR's architecture from its foundations up.author: Jag Tangirala
+           In this blog we will discuss IOS XR’s software architecture, that is typically invisible, and describe IOS XR's architecture from its foundations up.
+author: Jag Tangirala
 tags:
   - iosxr
   - cisco